Gravidity and parity: Recording systems

 Though similar, GPA should not be confused with the TPAL system, the latter of which may be used to provide information about the number of miscarriages, preterm births, and live births by dropping the "A" from "GPA" and including four separate numbers after the "P", as in G_{5}P_{3114}.
 This TPAL form indicates five pregnancies, with three term births, one preterm birth, one induced abortion or miscarriage, and four living children.

-Some established journals have used GTPAL system ignoring "T", and even rearranging the letters within the remaining combination [this effectively reduces it to GPLA system.
+Some established journals have used the GTPAL system, ignoring "T", and even rearranging the letters within the remaining combination [this effectively reduces it to the GPLA system.
 For instance G3P1L1A1].
 Thus, individual choices of authors also seem to matter, which recognized journals often ignore.

 Criticism

 In obstetrics, the term can lead to some ambiguity for events occurring between 20 and 24 weeks, and for multiple pregnancies.